spacefill/integration-framework/docs/UserGuide.md

     - `--print-statistics`: To print command statistics (duration, cpu & ram usages) at the end or the run.
     - `--debug`: To force the log level to `debug`.

-- `AbstractTask` is base class for all EDI task commands.
-It defines the common elements needed in the EDI task flows like the initialization of the [Spacefill API SDK](#spacefill-api-sdk) and the [transfer utils](#transfer-utils) class.
+- `AbstractTask` is base class for all integration task commands.
+It defines the common elements needed in the integration task flows like the initialization of the [Spacefill API SDK](#spacefill-api-sdk) and the [transfer utils](#transfer-utils) class.
   - The class defined a common argument to disable edi events: `--disable-events`.
-    To know more about EDI events please check the [documentation](https://developer.spacefill.fr/reference/spacefill-api-event-logging).
+    To know more about integration events please check the [documentation](https://developer.spacefill.fr/reference/spacefill-api-event-logging).

 <p  align="right" style="text-align:right;">(<a href="#top">back to top</a>)</p>